 On Day Twenty I decided not to go to a bar for trivia night because it would be too awkward to explain why I wasn't drinking.
 I was happy with my decision to look out for my sobriety instead of self pressure to be exactly the same without drinking.

 My fleeting thoughts of paranoia and self-absorption had me thinking: is everyone talking about my non-drinking and they know not to ask?
 Do they think I'm pregnant?
-Are they annoyed I'm there and not drinking?
+Are they annoyed I'm there because I'm not drinking?
 I can't wait until a time when I don't worry about people's feelings about my decision to stop drinking.
 I'm going to make sure that time comes because these insecure thoughts are annoying me.

 On the way home I bummed a cigarette and felt so sick afterwards.
-For quite a long time, actually.
+For quite a long time actually.
 I think my social smoking days need to be over too.
 Just like drinking, smoking represents something other than the act itself.
 It's sharing a moment, it's a timeout, a way to have a one-on-one conversation at a party, something to do with my hands to calm my social anxiety.
 A quick way to create community.

 I'm surprised how sick the cigarette made me, I really did feel like throwing up for over 10 minutes.
 With more distance from drinking and smoking my body is becoming more sensitive to unhealthy habits.
 I've noticed that slightly with food.
 Before, I couldn't ever know what made my stomach uneasy because booze was a constant irritate to my digestive system.
 Now I am starting to notice how I feel after meals, more in tune in general to my body.